RufusDrew/SummaryAi/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables and api key to your .env file

+Article Extractor and Summarizer (subscribe it and then using api key)- https://rapidapi.com/restyler/api/article-extractor-and-summarizer?utm_source=youtube.com%2FJavaScriptMastery&utm_medium=referral&utm_campaign=DevRel

 `VITE_RAPID_API_ARTICLE_KEY`